-In celebration of National Agriculture Week (March 17th-21st), volunteers throughout the state will read a book with an agricultural theme to second graders.
+In celebration of New York agriculture, volunteers throughout the state will read a book with an agricultural theme to second graders.
 Students and teachers will also benefit from hands-on lessons and receive follow up activities.
-The book will be given to the school library with a bookplate recognizing the donor and NY Ag Literacy Week.
-1,400 books were donated last year while thousands of second graders participated in fun and educational activities.
+The book will be donated to the school or classroom library with a bookplate recognizing the donor and NY Agricultural Literacy Week.
+2,000 books were donated last year while thousands of second graders participated in fun and educational activities.

-2014 Ag Literacy Week begins Monday, March 17th and runs through Friday, March 21st.
+2015 Agricultural Literacy Week begins Monday, March 16th and runs through Friday, March 20th.

 Start to Finish the program takes about 30 minutes per classroom.

 All activity materials are prepared by NYAITC and schools get to keep a copy of the book for their school or classroom library.